Movido-Cloud/aadvanto-docs/src/content/docs/en/customer-data/sepa-direct-debit.md

 ## Conclusion

 The SEPA Direct Debit and Chargeback features in our billing system streamline the process of managing direct debit transactions and handling chargebacks.
 By integrating with FinXP, our system ensures efficient and accurate processing, helping you maintain smooth financial operations.

-For further details or assistance, refer to the respective sections in the user manual or contact our support team.

-![SEPA Process]

-This extended Markdown documentation includes more detailed explanations and additional images to provide a thorough understanding of the SEPA Direct Debit and Chargeback features in your billing system.